mrfenyx/RPi-Zero-W-WiFi-USB/README.md

 **NOTE:** This will probably take a while.
 Depending on how many updates the system needs to install, anywhere from 30-60 minutes, maybe even more.

+When all is done, the USB cable is "fixed" and the setup is finished, you can navigate to `\\<RPi_IP>\usb` on your PC and you should see an empty folder where you can drop your first .gcode file ;)

 # Manual Setup

 If you want to do the setup manually, perform the steps below.
 This will also allow you to perform some checks from time to time and explains what is happening in more detail.